TaspiaJannat/Data-Analysis-Dashboard/README.md

 ## Dashboard
 <img width="1664" height="771" alt="img" src="https://github.com/user-attachments/assets/5d0a4d60-80d6-4972-bdb8-882ad6544100" />
 ## Project Insight:
-Women are more likely to buy compared to men (~65%) Maharashtra, Karnataka and Uttar Pradesh are the top 3 Adult age group (30-49 yrs) is max contributing (~50%) Amazon, Flipkart and Myntra channels are max contributing
+-Women are more likely to buy compared to men (~65%) -Maharashtra, Karnataka and Uttar Pradesh are the top 3 -Adult age group (30-49 yrs) is max contributing (~50%) -Amazon, Flipkart and Myntra channels are max contributing
 ## Final Conclusion:
 Target women customers of age group (30-49 yrs) living in Maharashtra,Karnataka and Uttar Pradesh by showing ads/offers/coupons available on Amazon, Flipkart and Myntra.